kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 8 Kubernetes CoreDNS Cache |

 #### Summary
-Test results shown there is a small impacts on the istio proxy, but none of those are overall considerably.
+Test results shown there is a small impact on the istio proxy, but none of those are overall considerably.
 By the Kubernetes CoreDNS, no suspicion behavior observed, DNS request are increased from 2 to 3 request per second, DNS lookups increased from 1 to 2 per second, and
 DNS cache hits increased parallel to the DNS lookup responses, which proof lookups request hit mostly cache.